 Estimate of $\hat{\beta}$ in equation (9) $\varepsilon_t^i = \alpha + \beta new s_T^k + e_T$ are obtained via OLS with robust standard errors that are similar when bootstrapped.
-The sample is from January 1995 to November 2023, excludes the second quarter of 2020, and ends in March 2023 for shock series relying on the NS data due to the discontinuation of eurodollar.
+The sample is from January 1995 to September 2024 and excludes the second quarter of 2020.
 See Appendix Figure (A.17) for results over additional subsamples and with different controls.
 For the specification using the Blue Chip GDP revisions, we follow Bauer and Swanson (2023) and exclude observations where the FOMC announcement is in the first three business days of the month from 1995 to December 2000 and the first two business days thereafter to ensure that the Blue Chip Survey was completed prior to the FOMC announcement.
-Blue Chip GDP revisions are the monthly revision of one-quarter ahead GDP growth forecasts.
+Blue Chip GDP revisions are the monthly revision of onequarter ahead GDP growth forecasts.
 The specification using non-farm payrolls assures that the FOMC meeting is after the FOMC release which is typically the first Friday of every month.
 Non-farm payrolls are the monthly change in the nonfarm payrolls release.
 The ADS Index is the Aruoba et al. (2009) business conditions index.
 The BKK index is the Brave et al. (2019) Big Data index.
 MP1 is the 30-minute change around an FOMC announcement in the current month's federal funds future if the FOMC announcement is in the first 23 days of the month with an adjustment or the next month's federal funds future if the FOMC announcement is within the last seven days of the month.
 FF4 is the change in the three-month ahead federal funds futures within 30-minutes of an FOMC announcement.
-NS is the first principal component of the instrument set {MP1, MP2, ED2, ED3, ED4} which is the 30-minute change in these futures around an FOMC announcement.
+NS is the first principal component of the instrument set {MP1, MP2, ED2/SF3, ED3/SF4, ED4/SF5} which is the 30-minute change in these futures around an FOMC announcement.
 BRW is a Fama-MacBeth regression of the daily change in one- to 30-year constant maturity Treasury yields.
-BRW method / NS data is a Fama-MacBeth regression of the NS data.
-NS method/BRW data is the first principal component of the BRW data.
+NS data/BRW method is a Fama-MacBeth regression of the NS data.
+BRW data/NS method is the first principal component of the BRW data.

-Figure (6) shows the predictability coefficients $\hat{\beta}$ estimated from equation (9) for various measures of economic news along with their 95% confidence intervals.
-A monetary shocks series is predicted by pre-existing economic news and is therefore not entirely exogenous to underlying economic conditions when confidence intervals do not encompass zero.
+when confidence intervals do not encompass zero.
 Figure (6) shows that the NS shock series appears to suffer the most from predictability.
-The underlying instrument set can account for this finding, particularly the eurodollar futures that are only used in the construction of shock series based on the NS data.
-Karnaukh and Vokata (2022) find that eurodollar futures tend to be more predictable than short-term fed funds futures.
-For this reason, the MP1 and FF4 shock series are less likely to be predictable than the NS shock series.
-In fact, only those shock series constructed from short-term futures-MP1, FF4, NS, and the NS data swapped shock series-have any statistically significant predictability coefficients.
+The underlying instrument set can account for this finding, particularly the eurodollar/SOFR futures that are only used in the construction of shock series based on the NS data.
+Karnaukh and Vokata (2022) find that eurodollar futures tend to be more predictable than short-term fed funds futures, which could help explain why the MP1 and FF4 shock series are less likely to be predictable than the NS shock series.
+In fact, only those shock series constructed from short-term futures-MP1, FF4, NS, and the NS data interchanged shock series-have any statistically significant predictability coefficients.

-Finally, figure (6) confirms that shock series constructed from long-term interest rates-the BRW shock series and its swapped counterpart constructed from the NS principal component method-are unpredictable according to several standard tests in the literature.
-Because the swapped shock series with the BRW data is also unpredictable, including long-term rates in shock construction may help assure that high-frequency series are indeed controlling for all available pre-existing information.
+Finally, figure (6) confirms that shock series constructed from long-term interest rates-the BRW shock series and its interchanged counterpart constructed from the NS principal component method-are unpredictable according to several standard tests in the literature.
+Because the interchanged shock series with the BRW data is also unpredictable, including long-term rates in shock construction may help assure that high-frequency series are indeed controlling for all available pre-existing information.
 However, the shocks constructed only from fed funds futures-the MP1 and FF4 shock series-are only marginally predictable suggesting that predictability is most strongly associated with series constructed from the NS data.